lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 With GMO and gene editing technology, these insights can be tested in a living plant with amazing speed if a reliable transformation protocol is available
 [CRISPR-Cas9 based molecular breeding in crop plants: a review | Molecular Biology Reports](https://link.springer.com/article/10.1007/s11033-023-09086-w).

-Molecular breeding began with the study of DNA and then the study that was called genomics.
+Molecular breeding began with the study of DNA.
+A field that was later called genomics.
 It is then only logical to begin symbiosis breeding with meta-genomics.
 Metagenomics is the study of all DNA associated to any organ or organism.
 It differs from microbiome profiling.